xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/test-ext.md

 ## Testing console output

-Full console output could be tracked wither with [output captor utility](output.md) or using `system-stubs-jupiter` library.
+Full console output could be tracked either with the [output captor utility](output.md) or using `system-stubs-jupiter` library.

 For example: